Skip to Content

 And for a good reason!
 It’s grain-free, dairy-free, oil-free, has AMAZING texture, is so moist and fluffy yet dense, loaded with natural sweetness and banana flavor.

-There is just nothing cozier than a big hunk of fresh-out-of-the-oven banana bread, and healthy banana bread that tastes like the real deal without a lot of added sugar and just the right amount of sweetness?
+There is just nothing cozier than a big hunk of fresh-out-of-the-oven banana bread.
+And healthy banana bread that tastes like the real deal without a lot of added sugar and just the right amount of sweetness?
 Even better!

 Ingredients for Paleo Banana Bread:

 Almond Flour & Tapioca Flour: The combination of almond flour and tapioca flour yield a texture that is very similar to regular all-purpose flour.
 It holds together well, and is nice and light and fluffy!
-If you don’t bake using tapioca starch, you can replace it with 1/3 cup of additional almond flour or arrowroot starch.
-I recommend using fine almond flour for the best texture.

 Ripe Bananas: The all-star here!
 Overripe bananas bring the sweetness and moistness to the banana bread without needing oil!
 They do a marvelous job of generating rich, flavorful banana bread, and we hardly need to add any additional sweetener.